JackAnt-Dev/Give-Me-Unique-Address/README.md

 How could they make such a FLEX & UNIQUE address?

-That's the motivation.
-I wanna make it.
+Let's make your own special address